 Use your medical record number (MRN) to access Kaiser medical care.
-If you do not have your medical record number, call Kaiser Member Services at 800.464.4000 to speak with a representative who can assist you using your name and date of birth.
+If you do not have your MRN, call Kaiser Member Services at 800.464.4000 and press option 4 to speak to Member Services in obtain it.

-Once established, you can call to schedule an appointment using your medical record number.
+Once established, you can call to schedule an appointment using your MRN.

 Contact Suzanne Raffeld at firstname.lastname@example.org if Kaiser cannot locate you in their system.